FDA-AI/FDAi/README.md

 </details>

-# 🖥️ dFDA Framework Components
+# 🖥️ FDAi Framework Components

 This is a very high-level overview of the architecture.
-The 3 primary primitive components of the dFDA framework are:
+The 3 primary primitive components of the FDAi framework are:

 1. [Data Silo API Gateway Nodes](#1-data-silo-api-gateway-nodes) that facilitate data export from data silos
 2. [PersonalFDA Nodes](#2-personalfda-nodes) that import, store, and analyze your data to identify how various factors affect your health
 3. [Clinipedia](#3-clinipediathe-wikipedia-of-clinical-research) that contains the aggregate of all available data on the effects of every food, drug, supplement, and medical intervention on human health.

-The core characteristics that define the dFDA are:
+The core characteristics that define the FDAi are:
 - **Modularity** - a set of modular libraries and tools that can be reused in any project
 - **Protocols** - an abstract framework of core primitive components rather than a specific implementation
 - **Interoperability** - a directory of existing open-source projects that can be used to fulfill the requirements of each primitive or component